akashdhruv/Multiphysics-Simulations/notes/performance.md

   variables in physics/Multiphase, physics/IncompNS, and bc fill calls to Driver_evolveAll.F90 Reduce this by adjusting algorithm.

+  Update: AMReX allows for selective guardcell filling by passing lower
+          and upper bound of variable indices.
+Either rename variables or adjust Grid_fillGuardCells to call fillpatch for single variable based on mask

 - \[ \] Neural Poisson.